pivotal-cf/git-hooks-core/README.md

 cp my-commit-msg-hook $HOME/workspace/git-hooks-core/commit-msg.d
 ```

-### (Optional) Setting whitelists
+### (Optional) Setting excludelist

 Whitelist inform git-hooks-core to ignore certain repos.
 This is handy for private repos containing secret keys.
-The structure of whitelist is as follows:
+The structure of exlcudelist is as follows:

 ```
 .
-├── whitelists      # contains a mapping of hooks to whitelists └── whitelists.d    # contains whitelists
+├── excludelist      # contains a mapping of hooks to excludelist └── excludelist.d    # contains excludelist
-    └── cred-alert  # a whitelist
+    └── cred-alert  # a excludelist
 ```

-All you need to do it to add the absolute path of your whitelist repo to file whitelist.d/cred-alert
+All you need to do it to add the absolute path of your excludelist repo to file excludelist.d/cred-alert

-For example, a continuous-integration repo contains secret keys and which need to put it to the whitelist.
+For example, a continuous-integration repo contains secret keys and which need to put it to the excludelist.
-` echo $HOME/workspace/continuous-integration >> whitelists.d/cred-alert`
+` echo $HOME/workspace/continuous-integration >> excludelist.d/cred-alert`

-#### Additional whitelist customizations
+#### Additional excludelist customizations

-The `whitelists` file within git-hooks-core is used to declare which hooks are
+The `excludelist` file within git-hooks-core is used to declare which hooks are
-affected by the whitelists that live in `whitelists.d/`.
+affected by the excludelist that live in `excludelist.d/`.
 The structure is as
 follows:

 ```
-$HOOK_PATH $WHITELIST
+$HOOK_PATH $EXCLUDELIST
 ```

 Where `HOOK_PATH` is a relative path pointing to a file in a *hook_name*.d
-folder in the git-hooks-core directory and `WHITELIST` is the name of the file
+folder in the git-hooks-core directory and `EXCLUDELIST` is the name of the file
-that resides in `git-hooks-core/whitelists.d/`.
+that resides in `git-hooks-core/excludelist.d/`.

-Each whitelist file should contain absolute paths to the repositories that the
+Each exlcudelist file should contain absolute paths to the repositories that the
-whitelist affects.
+exlcudelist affects.
 For example, if you had a repository
-`/home/username/my-repo` that you wanted to whitelist against a commit-msg hook
+`/home/username/my-repo` that you wanted to exlcudelist against a commit-msg hook
 called `add_footer`, you would:

-1. Create a file, `git-hooks-core/whitelists.d/my-whitelist` with a single entry: `/home/username/my-repo`
+1. Create a file, `git-hooks-core/excludelist.d/my-exlcudelist` with a single entry: `/home/username/my-repo`
-1. Add an entry to git-hooks-core/whitelists: `commit-msg.d/add_footer my-whitelist`
+1. Add an entry to git-hooks-core/excludelist: `commit-msg.d/add_footer my-excludelist`

-`git-hooks-core/whitelists` has been preconfigured with entries for the
+`git-hooks-core/excludelist` has been preconfigured with entries for the
-(initially empty) cred-alert whitelist in `whitelists.d`.
+(initially empty) cred-alert exlcudelist in `excludelist.d`.

 ## VERIFY IT ALL WORKS